ka-dyn/ExpandedContent/README.md

 Seriously, thank you!

-I will be adding many things, but first I'm going to finish vindictive bastard! v0.2.4
+I will be adding many things, but first I'm going to finish vindictive bastard! v0.2.4a
+-Fixed issue where Warpriest and Inquisitor could not select blessings/domains

+v0.2.4
 -Large UI update for deity selection
 -All deities now grouped and nested